nexusstar/SoftUni/Cplusplus/week_two/extra/Poiters/README.md

   - Change the value that it points to.
   - Pointer can be changed to point to something else.
   - Pointer has it's own memory address
-  - Pointer can be assigned NULL directly
+  - Pointer can be assigned NULL directly with `nullptr`

 ```c++